solitateppo/ml-engineer/mle4/README.md

 1. Login to AWS
   * For Solita sandbox login, see: https://intra.solita.fi/display/RJO/Solita+AWS+Sandbox+login
+  * Change to Ireland region (`eu-west-1`, console will remember this after first login)
 2. Create Cloudformation stack by using: https://s3-eu-west-1.amazonaws.com/ml-engineer/cloudformation/ml-stack.yml
   * Name the stack as `mle4-<username>`
   * This will create the following resources: